 WJP Chief of Public Sector Partnerships Mark Lewis during his participation in the United Kingdom House of Lords Constitution Committee’s official inquiry into the rule of law

 WJP Chief of Public Sector Partnerships Mark Lewis represented the organization at the oral evidence session, which focused on the global state of the rule of law and how the UK compares internationally.
-He joined Pulitzer Prize-winning historian Anne Applebaum in offering insights to the Constitution Committee.
+He joined Pulitzer Prize-winning historian Anne Applebaum in offering insights to the House of Lords Constitution Committee.

 Responding to a central question on whether a global understanding of the rule of law exists, Mr. Lewis emphasized that while legal traditions differ, there is a broad international consensus on key tenets.
 He explained WJP’s definition of the rule of law as a durable system of laws, institutions, norms, and community commitment grounded in four universal principles: accountability, just law, open government, and accessible and impartial justice.
 This substantive approach aligns with definitions used by the United Nations and the Venice Commission.